Lamer87/Space_Engineers_DLC_unlocker/README.md

   - As an alternative to this tool, you can use [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.

-  - If you want to buy the game (or dlcs to unlock skins and emotes):
+  - If you want to buy the game (or dlcs to unlock skins, emotes and blueprint pasting):
     - [Steam Store - Space Engineers](https://store.steampowered.com/app/244850/Space_Engineers/)
     - [CDKeys.com - Space Engineers](https://www.cdkeys.com/catalogsearch/result/?q=space%20engineers)